Family Lexicon, Natalia Ginzburg

 Swimming Home, Deborah Levy

 Another long ago purchase which I’ve only just read.
 My New Years Resolution not to buy new books is working!
-Actually what prompted me to read it is the buzz about her latest book, The Man Who Knew Everything.
+Actually what prompted me to read it is the buzz about her latest book, The Man Who Saw Everything.
 This was a strange tale.
 Very beautifully written.
 I like under-written novels rather than having everything spelt out but this one may have been a little too opaque.
 Two couples on holiday in France: a famous poet and his war journalist wife and their adolescent daughter; a fat epicurean fellow and his wife whose antique shop is on the skids.
 They are joined by a young woman, a fan of the poet who may or may not be mentally unstable.
 Overlooking them as they lounge around the pool is an elderly neighbour who has a history with the young woman.
 The caretaker of the villa and the handsome local cafe worker have minor roles in the story.
 Not that there is much of a story.
 This is all atmosphere and complex interactions, hidden allegiances.
 All of which result in a death which comes as a surprise.
 I’m still not sure about it.
 Might have to re-read it.
 Jury’s out.

 Sleep of Memory, Patrick Modiano